Email FacebookTwitterMenu burgerClose thin

 Share

-If you want to end a trust, the process depends on the nature of the entity.
+If you want to dissolve a trust, the process depends on the nature of the entity.
 A revocable trust can be ended relatively easily, in just three steps.
 The trust’s founder and owner can typically dissolve a revocable trust at will.
-In most cases, this involves nothing more complicated than filling out some paperwork and distributing the trust’s assets.
+In most cases, this involves filling out some paperwork and distributing the trust’s assets.
 An irrevocable trust is far more complicated, though, so it’s important to plan ahead.
 A financial advisor can help you make sure your trust is set up correctly and that you’ve protected your assets.

 Trusts and State Law

 As a threshold matter, it’s important to note that trusts are an issue of property law and estate law.
 These are two very jurisdiction-specific areas of the law.
-Most, if not all, laws that govern a trust are based on state law.
+Most, if not all, laws that govern a trust are based on state law, rather than federal.

 Before you can understand how your trust works it is important to know what terms and aspects make up the entire document.
 When it comes to trusts, there are typically three main parties involved:

-• The Founder: Otherwise known as the grantor or trustor, this is the person who established the trust.
+• Grantor: Otherwise known as trustor, this is the person who established the trust.
 They typically provide most, if not all, of the trust’s assets.
 They also set the terms of the trust, such as who benefits from it and who will oversee its operations.

 The process of ending or “dissolving,” a trust depends entirely on whether it is a revocable or an irrevocable trust.